DHCLAIRE/SD-Effect_ESLs/README.md

 # Setup
 ## Step 1: Download this repository
 Option 1: Clone this repository
-Option 2: Simply download it as a zip file.
+Option 2: Simply download this repository as a zip file to your local computer.

 ## Step 2: Prepare your materials (texts & Pseudowords)
 1. `Read materials_MacOS-Linux.py`: Load in the modified texts